A Guide To Crafting Your Brand Voice

 Login or Subscribe to participate in polls.

-At Athyna, we spent some time working on our brand voice.
-It’s been refined over the journey but the original exercise went something like the following.
+At Athyna, we spent time developing our brand voice.
+It’s been refined along the way, but the original exercise went something like this.
 First, my co-founder and I (yes, for a few months I had a co-founder) modelled out the business itself on a quick Lean Canvas Exercise.
-Then we worked on our mission, vision and value in a few very short exercises.
+Then we worked on our mission, vision, and values in a few very short exercises.

-This gave us what we wanted to do in the world, who we were building for and what we aligned with from a cultural perspective.
+This gave us what we wanted to do in the world, who we were building for, and what we aligned with culturally.
 Next was the fun part.

-We took exactly what you saw in the previous section—the Millward Brown archetypes, and we voted them from 1-10 in terms of how they aligned with us personally and the brand we wanted to create.
+We took exactly what you saw in the previous section, the Millward Brown archetypes, and we rated them from 1-10 on how well they aligned with us personally and with the brand we wanted to create.

-Then we came together, tallied the votes and discussed them.
-Both of us had The Joker first, and the next highest votes for The Rebel and The Dreamer.
+Then we came together, tallied the votes, and discussed them.
+Both of us had The Joker first, and the next-highest votes were for The Rebel and The Dreamer.
 It was as simple as that.

 October 10th, 2018.